the-bhuiyan/the-bhuiyan/README.md

 - 👀 I’m doing my bachelor in mathematics at University of Portsmouth 😉
 - 🌱 Want to be a Maths Teacher 🚀
 - 💞️ I'm a hobbist Programmer 😊
-- 📫 How to reach me "aliaftab.bhuiyan@hotmail.com"
+- 📫 How to reach me "aliaftab.bhuiyan@hotmail.com" 👋
+- 🌐 More Info ? aftabbhuiyan.me : BYE 😉